 This absence of kills switch makes it harder for users to protect their data in the case of connection loss.
 With the DNS leaks we’ve experienced, it’s bold of BTGuard to not offer this feature.

-Based in Canada, the VPN is in a country that falls under the 5 Eyes Alliance, as are its servers in Singapore (14 Eyes) and Netherlands (9 Eyes).
+The United States is a country that falls under the Five, Nine and Fourteen Eyes Alliance, as are BTGuard’s servers in Singapore (14 Eyes) and Netherlands (9 Eyes).

 Subscribing to VPNs under any Eyes Alliance may really put you at risk of having your data compromised by mass surveillance groups.
 All of this means that the line of data privacy is blurred; don’t expect to stay 100% secure using BTGuard.

 BTGuard VPN Conclusion: Give it a hard pass!

 It’s hard to recommend BTGuard to anyone; sluggish speeds, lack of server variety, questionable security and privacy are the first three nails in the coffin for BTGuard.